slateci/gitops-automation-script/README.md

 ## Github actions

 Create a github action in the repository that has the configurations.
-The actions file should be similar to the following:
+The actions file should be similar to the following with the appropriate changes (**NOTE: must change recipients**):

 ```yaml
 name: SLATE Deployment